-The Royal College of Nursing (RCN) brings you First steps for Health care assistants (HCAs) to support you either individually, or as part of your workplace induction programme, to learn in your own time, at your own pace, the most important factors that will get you started in your health care career.
+The Royal College of Nursing (RCN) brings you First steps for health care assistants (HCAs) to support you either individually, or as part of your workplace induction programme, to learn in your own time, at your own pace, the most important factors that will get you started in your health care career.

 First steps has been developed around the NHS Knowledge and Skills Framework and codes and standards for each of the UK countries (see ‘useful resources’).
 It also links to a range of National Occupational Standards that can be printed off in the form of an assessment checklist.
 You can make use of these to demonstrate your competence by working through them with your nursing colleagues.

 After completing all the sections in this learning resource, the learner should be able to:

 - Explain the policies and practices that protect the safety of staff and all other individuals in the workplace environment.

 - Describe the principles of infection prevention and control including the importance and practice of good handwashing.

 - Describe the legal requirements regarding confidentiality, consent, and best practice for recording and accessing medical records.

 - Explain the process for identifying and reporting suspected abuse of vulnerable people.

 - Explain the importance and benefits of continuing professional development and reflective practice as a lifelong learner.

 - Describe the principles of quality care in terms: teamwork; accountability and delegation; and best practice guidelines.